snowplow-archive/snowplow.github.com/_posts/2015-07-11-aws-lambda-nodejs-example-project-0.1.0-released.md

 The most complete open-source example of an analytics-on-write implementation is Ian Meyers' [amazon-kinesis-aggregators] [amazon-kinesis-aggregators] project; our example project is in turn heavily influenced by the concepts in Ian's work.
 Three important concepts to understand in analytics-on-write are:

-1. **Downsampling:** where we reduce the event's ISO 8601 timestamp down to minute precision, so for instance "2015-06-05T12:54:43.064528" becomes "2015-06-05T12:54:00.000000".
+1. **Downsampling** where we reduce the event's ISO 8601 timestamp down to minute precision, so for instance "2015-06-05T12:54:43.064528" becomes "2015-06-05T12:54:00.000000".
 This downsampling gives us a fast way of bucketing or aggregating events via this downsampled key
-2. **Bucketing:** an aggregation technique that builds buckets, where each bucket is associated with a downstampled timestamp key and an event type criterion.
+2. **Bucketing** is an aggregation technique that builds buckets, where each bucket is associated with a downstampled timestamp key and an event type criterion.
 By the end of the aggregation process, we’ll end up with a list of buckets - each one with a countable set of events that "belong" to it.
-3. **Atomic Increment:** is useful for updating values as they change because multiple requests from your application won’t collide.
-If your application needs to implement a count by 100, you can just tell Amazon DynamoDB to automatically increment the count by 100 as opposed to having to get the record, increment the count, and put it back into Amazon DynamoDB.
+3. **Atomic Increment** is useful for updating values as they change because multiple requests from your application won’t collide.
+If your application needs to increase a count by 100, you can just tell Amazon DynamoDB to automatically increment the count by 100 as opposed to having to get the record, increment the count, and put it back into Amazon DynamoDB.

 <div class="html">
 <h2><a name="detailed-setup">3.
 Detailed setup</a></h2>
 </div>

 In this tutorial, we'll walk through the process of getting up and running with Amazon Kinesis and AWS Lambda Service.
 You will need [git] [git-install], [Vagrant] [vagrant-install] and [VirtualBox] [virtualbox-install] installed locally.
 This project is specifically configured to run in AWS region "us-east-1" to ensure all AWS services are available.

 <h3>Step 1: Build the project</h3>

-In your local terminal:
+First clone the repo and bring up Vagrant:

 {% highlight bash %}
- host$ git clone https://github.com/snowplow/aws-lambda-nodejs-example-project.git host$ cd aws-lambda-example-project host$ vagrant up && vagrant ssh guest$ cd /vagrant guest# npm install grunt guest$ npm install guest$ grunt
+ host$ git clone https://github.com/snowplow/aws-lambda-nodejs-example-project.git host$ cd aws-lambda-example-project host$ vagrant up && vagrant ssh
 {% endhighlight %}

-Let's get into the correct folder for the project root, with the `cd /vagrant` command.
-We will have to set up our project enviroment before we can go any further.
+Before we go any further we will have to set up our project enviroment.
 We will install **Grunt** and project dependencies with the commands below:

 {% highlight bash %}
 guest$ cd /vagrant